-When the Board excuses a minor from public school attendance pursuant to an exemption other than for home schooling, the Board shall issue a certificate stating that the minor is excused from attendance during the time specified on the certificate.
-When the Board excuses a minor from attendance under the home school exemption, the Board shall annually issue a certificate excusing the minor from attendance for the specified school year.
-The certificate shall be issued within 30 days after the initial receipt of the parent or guardian's signed and notarized affidavit filed by the minor's parent pursuant to Subsection (2)(e), The Board shall issue additional certificates on or before August 1 of each year thereafter unless (1) the minor enrolls in a District school, (2) the parent or guardian notifies the District that the minor no longer attends a home school, or (3) the parent or guardian notifies the District that the minor's district of residence has changed.
+When the Board excuses a minor from public school attendance pursuant to an exemption provided in this policy, the Board shall issue a certificate stating that the minor is excused from attendance during the time specified on the certificate.
+The Board shall issue a certificate excusing a minor from attendance within 30 days after receipt of a signed affidavit filed by the minor's parent pursuant to Subsection (2)(e).